Pratik-Tulkane14/Pratik-Tulkane14/README.md

 • 🏃 In absolute love with ReactJs & NextJs with TypeScript & TailwindCSS and building web applications with it

-• 📚 I'm currently learning Nextjs & Devops
+• 📚 I'm currently learning Nextjs

 # Domain of interests